hubblec4/Matroska-Chapters-Specs/chapters.md

 ### EditionUID

-A unique ID to identify the `Edition`.
+A unique ID with a range from 1 to 18446744073709551615 can be used to identify the `Edition`.
 It's useful for tagging an `Edition`.

 ### EditionFlagHidden